TomatenKuchenDEV/docs/docs/antiraid.md

 ---
 title: Antiraid
-description: TomatenKuchen is a multipurpose Discord bot with a lot of features.
-The antiraid system can easily detect and prevent most join raids.
+description: The antiraid system can easily detect and prevent most join raids.
 ---

 Using the antiraid system of TomatenKuchen the bot will handle most server joins raids problemlessly.